hsachinraj/GitHub-AzureDevOps/readme.md

 7. Press **Ctrl+S** to save the file.

-    We'll skip testing this locally for the sake of the demo.
-Instead, we'll commit it using a comment that includes special syntax to link it to the Azure Boards task we saw earlier.
+    We'll commit it using a comment that includes special syntax to link it to the Azure Boards task we saw earlier.
 Now this commit will become trackable from project management, as long as we include the phrase "Fixes AB\#ID".

 8. Switch to the **Source Control** tab and enter a commit message of